New to Bitbucket Cloud? Check out our get started guides for new users.

 The ability to trace each change with a message describing the purpose and intent of the change and connect it to project management and bug tracking software.

 There are two types of version control: centralized and distributed.

 Centralized version control

-With centralized version control systems, you have a single “central” copy of your project on a server and commit your changes to this central copy.
+With centralized version control systems, you have a single “central” copy of your project on a self-hosted server and commit your changes to this central copy.
 You pull the files that you need, but you never have a full copy of your project locally.
 Some of the most common version control systems are centralized, including Subversion (SVN) and Perforce.